-In 609 B.C., as an ally of the Assyrians, a large Egyptian army under Pharaoh Neco (Necho) begins to travel through Judah and Israel on its way north to battle the Babylonians.
+In 609 B.C., as an ally of the Assyrians, a large Egyptian army under Pharaoh Neco (Necho) begins to travel through Judah and Israel on its way north to battle the new superpower.
 Judah's King Josiah, however, who was likely an ally of Babylon, tries to stop the Egyptians.
 He fails to halt the Egyptian advance and is killed in battle at Megiddo (2Kings 23:29 - 30, 2Chronicles 35:20 - 35).

 King Nebuchadnezzar (605 - 562 B.C.)

 Nebuchadnezzar is considered the greatest of all Neo-Babylonian monarchs.
 In 605, he made his first attack of Jerusalem during the reign of Judah's King Jehoiakim (2Chronicles 36:7).
 The prophet Daniel and his companions are taken captive.